ESA-APEx/apex_documentation/README.md

 ## Installing Python dependencies

-Some of the documentation pages can contain Python code to provide interactive visualization or dynamic page building.
+Some documentation pages may include Python code to enable interactive visualizations or dynamic content generation.
-In order to support the generation of these pages, it is important to install all the required dependencies.
-This can be achieved by executing the following command
+To support the creation of these pages, it's essential to install all the necessary dependencies.
+This can be done by executing the following command:

 ```bash
 pip install -r requirements.txt